- Royalty-free, perpetual license

-You’re buying an ASPSecurityKit license for one application project and the specified number of developers you anticipate to be working on that project.
+You’re buying a royalty-free, perpetual ASPSecurityKit license for one application project and the specified number of developers you anticipate to be working on that project.
 However, the license key (that removes the trial restrictions) is actually generated later.

-In order to provide you one-year support and maintenance, ability to add more developers, renew the maintenance and purchase source packages for the same project, we setup an account on the dashboard for you with a project subscription.
+In order to provide you one-year support and maintenance (including ASPSecurityKit’s library updates), ability to add more developers, renew the maintenance and purchase source packages for the same project, we setup an account on the dashboard for you with a project subscription.
 You can add more developers, buy source packages and generate or update the license key using the same project subscription.

 To learn more about these concepts, visit the license management page.

 What does per developer, per application license mean?

 You need to buy an ASPSecurityKit license for every web application (an MVC web app or API web services) in which you want to use ASPSecurityKit.
 An ASPSecurityKit license key is bound to the application assembly.
 Such application can have any number of libraries as dependencies, each of which could also be using ASK features without any additional license key because the primary application assembly has already registered the license at run-time.

 If you’re creating multiple applications – even though they are part of the same Visual Studio solution – you need to buy separate ASPSecurityKit licenses and generate the license key for each such application project.

 While purchasing a license for an application, you specify the number of developers to be contributing on that application’s code.
 If the project is new, it’d be an indicative value which may change as the development progresses.
 If the number of developers working on the application’s code exceed the number of developers specified in the license, you need to add more developers to the license.